Department website: https://www.uwplatt.edu/college/liberal-arts-education

 Policies and Procedures

-Students enrolled in the College of LAE may earn either a Bachelor of Arts or a Bachelor of Science degree.
-The college offers both of these degrees in most programs.
+Students enrolled in the College of LAE may earn a Bachelor of Arts, Bachelor of Science, or Bachelor of Fine Arts degree.

 A degree program consists of three parts:

-The liberal education component has been established to provide all students, regardless of major, with a solid foundation for lifetime learning that is essential for successful personal and professional development.
-Because the liberal education requirements are also intended to aid students in advanced college studies, they should be completed during the freshman and sophomore years.
+The General Education component has been established to provide all students, regardless of major, with a solid foundation for lifetime learning that is essential for successful personal and professional development.

 The College of LAE has added the following stipulation to its degree programs: